 Here we outline the basic building blocks of our professional processes, along with some simple techniques and tips that everyone can apply.
-By pausing to ask yourself the three simple questions outlined below, you can begin to recognise false claims when they appear and help to limit the impact of misinformation.
+By pausing to ask yourself the three simple questions outlined below, you can begin to recognise false claims when they appear and help to limit the impact of misinformation and disinformation.

 The starting point with many of our fact-check articles is to work out where a claim originated.
 This is the purpose of the first of our three questions: